 Chemical Tagging of Metabolites for Quantitative Metabolomics and Determining Structures of Metabolites Using Informative Fragmentation Tagging.

 Since metabolites are a diverse group of compounds with a variety of functionalities including hydroxyl, amine, thiol and carboxyl functional groups investigating them using mass spectrometry has variable signal depending on which functional groups the metabolite contains.
 In order to overcome this difficulty in quantitation, we are developing a derivatization method that allows analysis of most common metabolites.
 By tagging each functional group with the same high proton affinity moiety, competing ionization will be diminished and signal intensity optimized.
-This technology will serve in our efforts of uncovering novel pathways and biomarkers in cancer, diabetes, and heart disease.
+This technology will serve in our efforts of uncovering novel pathways and biomarkers in cancer, diabetes, neurological diseases, and heart disease.

 Identifying metabolites is limited by fragmentation quality.
 Using a piperidine based tag, we can fragment analytes primarily across their C-C bond.
 Computational modeling and synthetic approaches are being developed for identifying previously credentialed metabolites and identification of new metabolites.